A Not-So-Brief History of the Mojo Gypsies

 In 2018, another change took place.
 Demand for the ace rhythm section of drummer Mark Shewchuk and bassist Dave Young found them playing with several bands, creating scheduling conflicts.
 I needed to re-cast the lineup once again.
 My frequent excursions to Trenton, NJ’s legendary Candlelight Lounge introduced me to a slew of talented jazz and blues players.
 That led to meeting organist Bill Schilling and drummer Mike DeMonte, both of whom became first-call players for both the Mojo Gypsies quartet, along with the occasional organ trio gig.
 DeMonte has since become a regular in the Gypsies’ lineup, along with keyboardist Rich Budesa (of the Budesa Brothers).
-Others in the rotation have included Brian Morris, Jack St Clair, and David Scott on sax, drummers Art Thompson, Al Panebianco, and Joe Biase, along with bassists Jordan Berger, Steve Beskrone, Josh Machiz, Chris Pistorino, and Dave Deratzian.
+Others in the rotation have included Brian Morris, Jack St Clair, and David Scott on sax, drummers Art Thompson, Al Panebianco, and Joe Biase, along with bassists Jordan Berger, Steve Beskrone, Josh Machiz, Chris Pistorino, Mike Cruse, and Dave Deratzian.
 But whichever the combination, you can always be assured of a great show when the Gypsies are in town!

 And while the pandemic put everything on hold for far too long, we are finally back in business!
 Needless to say, I am extremely grateful to the many fine musicians who have helped me along the way, with both their tutelage and their friendship.
 Likewise, the fine musicians who’ve chosen to join me over the years in my little project have helped to make my dream a reality, and have become great friends along the way.
 Additionally, the family, friends and fans who’ve come to see us play over the years have been a real source of inspiration.
 And the clubs and venues who’ve taken a chance on us have made it all possible.
 I thank you all!